Courses and Course Credit

 Graduation with University Honors

 Students who complete bachelor’s degree requirements with exceptionally high grade point averages receive degrees with honors.
 University honors will appear on the student transcript and diploma.
-To qualify for University honors consideration students must have earned 42 credit hours or more at UHD of which 24 credit hours must be upper level course work.
+To qualify for University honors consideration students must have earned and or enrolled in a total of 42 credit hours or more at UHD of which 24 credit hours must be upper level course work.
 In accordance with the Grading System Standards, all UHD credit hours are used in the GPA calculation.
 Only credit hours at UHD are considered; transfer credits are not used in the GPA calculation for university honors.

 For consideration of university honors, the university will look at two different UHD GPA calculations:

-- the UHD GPA calculated from the student’s last 42 credit hours taken at UHD and
+- the UHD GPA calculated from the student’s last 42 credit hours (including currently enrolled classes) taken at UHD and

 - the UHD GPA calculated from all courses taken at UHD.